magnars/optimus/README.md

 A Ring middleware for frontend performance optimization.

-It serves your static files:
+It serves your static assets as:

- - in production: in optimized bundles
+ - in production: optimized bundles
- - in development: unchanged
+ - in development: unchanged, individual files

 In other words: Develop with ease.
 Optimize in production.